Carnegie Mellon Robotics Academy: Software Foundations

 • Write a Blob Detection Program to identify colors and objects.

-Session 7: Camera-Based Navigation Challenges
+Camera-Based Navigation Challenges

 • Navigate and interact with objects using camera data.